localnerve/html-snapshots/docs/notes.md

 ## What if I Don't Know About The Rendered Page Content?
 If you aren't interested in exact snapshots, or just want to explore because you don't know about the content detail yet, try this:
   1. Use `"body"` as the `selector` option value (every page will probably have a body).
-  2. Set the `checkInterval` option high to give the page some time to render before it is written out. `checkInterval` is the time the phantomjs script waits to check for `selector`, so consider this "render time".
+  2. Set the `checkInterval` option high to give the page some time to render before it is written out. `checkInterval` is the time the browser script waits to check for `selector`, so consider this "render time".
   3. Set the `pollInterval` option higher than `checkInterval`.
   4. Set the `timeout` option much higher to give the whole thing time to transpire.
 Consider `timeout` as a multiple of `pollInterval`.